 Thinking Fast and Slow Criticism

-Kahneman originally demanded more clarity and continued to profess optimism that priming researches would be confirmed.
+Kahneman originally demanded more clarity and continued to profess optimism that priming researches would be confirmed (note: there was a link to Kahnemann’s response that has been then taken down).

 I placed too much faith in underpowered studies